 For instance, Taco Bell uses social media to build its reputation.
 In the example below, Taco Bell responds to a customer on Twitter with an authentic, engaging tweet making the brand relatable and boosting its reputation.

 According to data from PwC, 69% leaders have experienced at least one corporate crisis in the last five years — with the average number of crises experienced being three.
 Your company will most likely face at least one crisis during your tenure.
 That's why you might have a PR firm come up with a crisis communication plan so you're prepared when the time comes.

 For example, Susan G. Komen for the Cure, a leading breast cancer charity, faced the consequences of lacking a crisis communication plan in 2012.
-They stopped funding Planned Parenthood's breast cancer screenings after 7 years of funding.
-When the announcement was made by Planned Parenthood, the story went viral on social media with attacks coming from all sides.
+They stopped funding Planned Parenthood's breast cancer screenings after seven years of funding.
+When Planned Parenthood made the announcement, the story went viral on social media with attacks coming from all sides.
 Komen waited a while to respond, put up a video failing to take responsibility, and then reversed the decision.

 According to PRSA, there are many lessons to learn from Komen's mistakes, including "Don't position yourself as a victim.
 It won't work."